crowdsecurity/cs-opencti-external-import-connector/docs/USER_GUIDE.md

 We can see that, with the current server configuration, the more IP addresses we ingest, the lower the average number of bundles ingested per second.

+As the time of writing, there are  [ongoing issues](https://github.com/OpenCTI-Platform/opencti/issues/4936) on the OpenCTI GitHub repository.
+We'll continue to monitor them to see what could be done to improve ingestion performance.